suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - include first ICU stays only
 - include admissions between 2008 and 2012
 - include patients who were alive for the first 48h after admission

+Each admission record is associated with 1 or more ICD-9 diagnoses codes, in total there were 5280351 diagnoses codes billed for the 21894 admission records in our cohort.
+After assigning the ICD-9 codes into their corresponding groups as per the 20 categories listed in Table 2 of Section 3.4 in the Supplementary Info, there were 306094 billings by ICD-9 code group.
+Then I aggregated the ICD-9 code groups for each admission record, by max occurence (so one billing max per admission for each code group), I had 158974 unique billings for 21892 admission records.

 ## Conclusion(s) regarding reproducibility